Azure/Azure-Network-Security/Azure WAF/Policy - Azure Policy Definitions/Policy - Enable Geo Block Rules/README.md

-# Azure Policy - Enagle Geo Block Rules
+# Azure Policy - Enable Geo Block Rules

 ## Description
 This policy identifies Web Application Firewall (WAF) configurations that lack a Geo-Block rule, which may indicate that inbound traffic from all locations is being permitted unnecessarily.